-This Radish chutney Recipe is easier to make, healthy, tastes great a perfect condiment for breakfast dishes or can be served as a dip for the appetizers.
+This Radish Chutney Recipe is easier to make, healthy, tastes great a perfect condiment for breakfast dishes or can be served as a dip for the appetizers.

-Got little late from the bed?
+Got a little late from the bed?
 Virtually our head loaded with tons of question mark.
 The questions vary from rock to bottom.
-Some kitchen related queries can menu for the breakfast, the menu for the lunch box.
+Some kitchen-related queries can menu for the breakfast, the menu for the lunch box.

 Mostly in South Indian homes, whatever may be the quantity, the entire radish would go straight away to sambar.
 I never saw my mom handles radish other than sambar.
 Though mullangi sambar tastes heaven, regular usage can lead to boredom.

 This radish chutney is easier to make, and I bet, no one can imagine the main ingredient.
-Since it is made out of the just vegetable, guilt free gulping is possible.
+Since it is made out of the just vegetable, guilt-free gulping is possible.

 How to make Radish Chutney: